 Talk about the picture and what is happening.
 Put students into pairs or small groups and ask them to come up with a caption for the picture.
-This will involve a lot of student talk time and student collaboration.
+This provokes student discussion and collaboration.

-Penguin readers give the learners every opportunity to consolidate new vocabulary.
-The glossary at the back of the book provides an extra resource for the teachers that can be used in a variety of ways.
-Consolidating vocabulary is an integral part of the language learning process, learners need exposure, repetition and consolidation activities before they can access the word in their active vocabulary.
+Penguin readers allow learners to consolidate the new vocabulary they have learned.
+The glossary at the back of the book provides an extra resource for teachers that can be used in a variety of ways, too.
+Consolidating vocabulary is an integral part of the language learning process: learners need exposure, repetition and consolidation activities before they can use the word in their active vocabulary.

-Climate Change provides a current and relevant topic for the classroom.
-It is a huge topic and something that should be discussed and incorporated into our classrooms to fully educate and bring awareness into the classroom.
+Climate Change provides a current and thought-provoking topic for the classroom.
+It is a huge subject and something that should be discussed and incorporated into our classrooms to fully educate and bring awareness to students.

 - a post-reading activity based on their understanding of the book.

-Use the ideas from the book and from their own findings to discuss future predictions for Climate Change.
-This can be used as a consolidation of key future tenses bringing a grammar element to the discussions.
+Use the ideas from the book and from their findings to discuss future predictions for climate change.
+This can be used as a consolidation of future tenses bringing a grammar element to the discussions.

-These non-fiction books provide stimulating and current topics to help more reluctant readers.
+These non-fiction books provide stimulating and current topics to help engage more reluctant readers.
 They also provide useful topics for discussion and project work in the classroom.
-Non-fiction books can be used across curriculum and not just in the English Language Classroom.
+Non-fiction books can be used across the curriculum and not just in the English Language Classroom.